My Facebook Product Design Internship Interview

 A journey of a MS-HCI (Human Computer Interaction) student at Georgia Institute of Technology who is passionate about User Experience.

-Click here to read “Ways to make the most out of the HCI Masters program (Part 1)”
+Click here to also read my blog about “Ways to make the most out of the HCI Masters program (Part 1)”

 This blog is about my recent personal experience of interviewing for Facebook’s Product Design Internship.
 Of all the different companies I’ve interviewed with so far, I decided to write about Facebook.
 I will explain in detail about the steps I took, hoping you will get a sense of what to expect and what it’s like.